-Defending Education Files Amicus Brief in Littlejohn V. School Board of Leon County, Florida, ET AL.
+Defending Education Files Amicus Brief in Littlejohn v.
+School Board of Leon County, Florida, et al.

 Lawsuits